 A PCB and all of the additional parts that you need to make the EMBEDDED version of ThruBox.

 A PCB, panel and all of the additional parts and fixings that you need to make the CASED version of ThruBox.

-Prices exclude post & packing.
+Prices include packing & standard (untracked) shipping.
 All prices are given in GBP, your local price after currency conversion may vary.